Hi! This is a place for me to record interesting things I find while working in Antarctica.

 Who are you?

-Where are you working?
+Where did you work?

 The initial contract I signed was at McMurdo Station, which is the largest of the 3 main US research stations in Antarctica.
 It’s located 2,415 miles south of Christchurch, NZ.
 During the summer, the station population reaches over 1,000 people.
 McMurdo is the main logistics hub for the majority of US science operations in Antarctica.

 Midway through the season, I switched to a role at the Amundsen-Scott South Pole Station.
-It’s located an additional ~850 miles south of McMurdo, high up on the polar plateau, right around 90° South latitude.
+It’s located an additional ~975 miles south of McMurdo, high up on the polar plateau, right around 90° South latitude.
 During the Summer, the population can be as high as 200.
-South Pole Station has a number of large long-running science projects.
+South Pole Station has several large, long-running science projects.

-What is your actual job in Antarctica?
+What was your actual job in Antarctica?

-How did you get this job?
+How did you get the job?

-I’ve been applying since 2017!
+I’d been applying since 2017!
 It took 1,792 days since my first application until I heard back.
 From there, it was a series of interviews and then a gauntlet of onboarding tasks.

-How long will you be in Antarctica?
+How long were you in Antarctica?

 Most contracts like this, including mine, are seasonal.
 The initial contract I signed at McMurdo was from August 2022 through February 2023, which included both Winfly and Summer.